The LaPerm is a unique looking cat with a coat of ringlets or curls. The breed came about as a spontaneous mutation in a

 At this time, the Koehl’s did not attempt to intervene with nature, and just let these cats do what cats do best and expand their feline family.
 It was not long before there were a number of curly-coated cats.
 Eventually, Linda began to research this unusual trait and found out it was due to a dominant rex gene.
 The Devon and Cornish Rex genes are recessive, but the LaPerm rex gene is dominant, which means that only one parent needs to carry the gene to pass it on to its offspring.
 Linda decided to establish a breeding programme and establish the LaPerm as a new breed of cat.

 TICA granted the LaPerm new breed status in 1995 and Championship status in 2003.
 The CFA awarded the LaPerm Championship status in 2008.

 The coat of the LaPerm stands away from the body and can be curly, wavy or rippled, long or short.
 It is incredibly soft to the touch.
 The whiskers are also curled.
 They come in every colour and pattern imaginable.
 It can take three years for the coat to mature.

 The LaPerm is a medium-sized cat of moderate foreign type.
 The legs are long; the hind legs may be slightly longer than the front legs, paws are round.
 The cat is well muscled and surprisingly heavy when picked up.

 The head is a modified wedge that is longer than it is wide, with large, almond-shaped eyes.
 The ears continue the modified wedge shape and are medium to large.
 The nose is long and straight.

 The LaPerm is a gentle, sweet-natured cat, loving, loyal and affectionate.

 They are an extremely intelligent and active breed of cat but are also happy to be a lap cat when given the opportunity.
 It is said that they are dog-like in nature and like to be close to their human companions at all times.

-They get along with people, including children and other pets.
-They make an exceptional family pet.
+They get along with people, including children and other pets and make an exceptional family pet.